argonne-lcf/AIaccelerators-SC22-tutorial/sambanova/readme.md

 ## Connect to Login Node

 * Login to the SambaNova login node from your local machine using the below command.
 This uses the MobilePass+ token generated every time you log in to the system.
-This is the same passcode used to authenticate into other ALCF systems, such as Theta and Cooley.

     In the examples below, replace `ALCFUserID` with your ALCF user id.